flancian/garden/Open Letter to Google.md

 - an [[open letter]].
+  - This version is [[porp only]] as I work for [[Google]] and I believe it is most ethical to work on it within the circle of trust that the corporation pays me to uphold.
   - #pull [[googlagora]]
-  - [[Corp only]] as I work for [[Google]] and I believe it is most ethical to work on it within the circle of trust that the corporation pays me to uphold.
 - an [[open letter]].
   - In the [[Agora of Flancia]].
   - About [[protopianism]] and the [[commons]] :)